CentralReport/CentralReport/README.md

 ## Get in touch
 We are open to the world.
-If you want more information or you are in a mood to collaborate, feel free to contact us.
+If you want more information or if you are in a mood to collaborate, feel free to contact us.
 We will gladly answer to every email :-)